knetsolutions/hugo-fresh/exampleSite/content/sdn-tutorials/testing-ipv6-in-mininet.md

     iperf -c 2001::2 -V

- E. To check the IPv6 routes
+To check the IPv6 routes

     ip -6 route